oRazeD/orazed/README.md

 ### Hi there, welcome 👋
 #### Hey, name's Ethan.
-I'm a Tools Programmer & 3D Hardsurface Artist specializing in the creating production pipeline tools.
+I'm a Tools Programmer & 3D Hardsurface Artist specializing in the creation of production pipeline tools.

 I frequently work in 🐍 Python for personal projects and at work.
 A majority of my professional work is private but I'm more than happy to supply code samples at request!
 You can also view my 3D work on [ArtStation](https://www.artstation.com/razed).